Droogy/Malget/README.md

 * multi-thread everything
 * need more error handling
 * unit testing and profiling sessions are needed to help refactor code
+* add more magic bytes signatures and respective folders
 ## Help

 ```